lacygoill/vim-snippets/pythonx/README/ulti.md

 # Issues
 ## How to deal with “line under the cursor was modified, but "snip.cursor" variable is not set”?

+This issue arises when  you modify the line of the  tab trigger, without setting the new position of the cursor.

 Invoke one of these:

         snip.cursor.preserve()